zechnegli/loginingo/README.md

 A barebones Go app, which can easily be deployed to Heroku.

-This application supports the [Getting Started with Go on Heroku](https://devcenter.heroku.com/articles/getting-started-with-go) article - check it out.
+This application supports the [Getting Started with Go on Heroku](https://devcenter.heroku.com/articles/getting-started-with-go) article - check it ou
 ## Running Locally

 Make sure you have [Go](http://golang.org/doc/install) version 1.12 or newer and the [Heroku Toolbelt](https://toolbelt.heroku.com/) installed.